Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

-In the function, we are going to get the id where we need to render our HTML template which we are going to create later and make empty to avoid duplicate rendering of events.
+In the function, we are going to get the id that we need to render our HTML template, which we are going to create later and make empty to avoid duplicate rendering of events.

-Next, we use an if condition to check if the `eventLists` is not empty, then we use a forEach loop to check if the owner of an event exists.
-If true, we are going to create a new div, give that div some class style, insert the `eventTemplate` which we will be creating later, and then append the div to an id `eventplace`.
+Next, we use an `if` condition to check if the `eventLists` is not empty, then we use a `forEach` loop to check if the owner of an event exists.
+If true, we are going to create a new `div`, give that div some class style, insert the `eventTemplate` which we will be creating later, and then append the div to an id `eventplace`.

 Up next we are going to create the `eventTemplate` function which will receive a parameter `event`.